Pranita-10/assistancewagh5252/README.md

+I am a software Developer skilled at problem-solving, technical-leadership, communication and the solving the coding challenges.
 - 👋 Hi, I’m Pranita Prashant Wagh
 - 👀 I’m interested in Web Developer
-- 🌱 I’m currently learning Fulls Stack Developement
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on Cross Functional libraries
+- 💞️ I’m looking to collaborate on more open source projects
 - 📫 How to reach me pranitawagh2003@gmail.com